 Project management skills in any industry can be similar in many respects.
 While experience counts, good communication and planning skills are critical, as is a good work ethic.
 Flexibility is also critical.
 For example, a busy construction industry means it’s harder to source labour, like tradespeople.
 Conversely, a quieter period means a manager’s focus will shift to sourcing projects rather than subcontractors.

 Leadership is critical since a project managers’ job description is to oversee many diverse professionals and personalities.
-A Double Diploma in Project Management (BSB51415) and Construction Management (CPC50308) gives candidates that vital ‘leg up’ on the ladder to stand out as a qualified Construction Project Manager.
+A Diploma of Project Management (BSB51415) and Diploma of Building & Construction (Management) (CPC50308) gives candidates that vital ‘leg up’ on the ladder to stand out as a qualified Construction Project Manager.
 Begin your study today and be on the path to securing one of the most rewarding and respected careers in the construction industry.